Philadelphia Construction Accident Lawyers Pursue Maximum Compensation for Workers Injured in Scaffolding Accidents

 Contact Our Skilled Philadelphia Construction Accident Lawyers at McCann & Wall, LLC to Start Your Case Today

-For more than 26 years, the Philadelphia construction accident lawyers at McCann & Wall, LLC, have worked hard to recover maximum compensation for injured victims.
+For more than three decades, the Philadelphia construction accident lawyers at McCann & Wall, LLC, have worked hard to recover maximum compensation for injured victims.
 If you or a loved one has been injured due to a scaffolding or ladder accident, contact us at 215-569-8488 or 302-888-1221 or online right away.
 The sooner we get involved, the sooner we investigate the underlying cause of the accident and report any OSHA violations, which can be critical to the success of your case.
 Schedule a free confidential consultation to meet with one of our seasoned Philadelphia scaffolding accident lawyers at our centrally-located office in downtown Philadelphia near public transit.
 We serve clients throughout Pennsylvania including Delaware County and Chester County as well as in the states of Delaware and New Jersey.